 These are our top 10 tips and tricks for installing plumbing in your bathroom, getting around some of the common problems and ensuring that the end result is perfect for you.

-1. Concealing bathroom pipework
+1. Conceal bathroom pipework

 Although it’s likely that tiles will need to be removed, it is essential to chase out walls and lift floors to hide hot and cold plumbing and waste pipes if you want a high-quality, clutter-free finish.
+Where pipework can't be concealed in the walls, or ceilings, you can box it in.
+Some bathroom furniture, such as vanity units, will also cover pipes.

-2. Flexible bathroom pipework
+2. Pick flexible bathroom pipework

-Where there is insufficient fall within the floor void for a bath or shower waste (minimum 10mm fall for every four metres of pipe) – which is common with low-level or flush shower trays – consider raising the floor level to create a void.
+Where there is insufficient fall within the floor void for a bath or shower waste (minimum 10mm fall for every 4m of pipe) – which is common with low-level or flush shower trays – consider raising the floor level to create a void.
 You could run the waste between and below joists, boxed in at ceiling level in the room below.

-4. Isolation valves
+4. Fit isolation valves

 It’s a good idea to put isolation valves on every pipe so that they can be shut off for maintenance.
 Valves can be inline, but the neatest solution is to have a single hot and cold manifold, with individual and master shut off valves located behind a removable panel for easy access.